 - More expensive than centrifugal juicers

 If you plan on juicing at home long term, a masticating juicer is a good investment.
-Although it will cost more to initially, it will yield more juice from and will likely last longer.
+Although it will cost more to purchase initially, it will yield more juice from and will likely last longer.

-If you're looking for a easier, more convenient way to drink your greens, you can always purchase your juice.
+If you're looking for an easier, more convenient way to drink your greens, you can always purchase your juice.
 Before swinging into the grocery store or stopping by your local juice bar, make sure you know the differences in the quality of the products these vendors carry.

 Ask what type of juicer is being used.
 Juice bars and cafes will most likely be using a centrifugal or masticating juicer.